Introduction

 - Chapter 3, A On Your Mark: Preparing Students for the Road Rarely Traveled (p.
 52-56)

-Two questions to consider about the Silicon Valley Pain Index, which SML is the co-author of.
+Two questions to consider about the Silicon Valley Pain Index, which Scott is the co-author of.

 - Do the problems highlighted in the Silicon Valley Pain Index exist in your community?
 If so, which social problems?